 In Ethiopia, major institutions recognize that supporting productive uses of energy is key to achieve the national target of universal electrification.
 Both the Ministry of Water, Irrigation, and Energy (MOWIE) and the Ethiopian Electric Utility will leverage distributed energy resources and productive uses of energy to pursue universal electrification through…

-Zihe is a Senior Associate with RMI’s Sustainable Energy for Economic Development program.
+Zihe is a Senior Associate with RMI’s Africa Energy program.
 She currently works on supporting development of a regional mini-grid program in sub-Saharan Africa with development partners, focusing on cost reduction and innovative business models for mini-grids.
 Prior to this, Zihe worked on Power Market Optimization Initiative under China program, working with policymakers, researchers and industry to support China’s power sector reform through analytics, strategic advisory and thought leadership building.
 She has also spent time with RMI’s Electricity Practice, where the team engaged and collaborated with State Public Utilities Commission on regulatory policy reforms, especially for DR and DER-related proceedings.